bcaddy/dotfiles-skeleton/README.md

    the `Templates` directory
 6. Update `gitconfig` with your info and preferences.
-Any lines that have an equals sign with nothing on the right side of it either need to be edited with your information or deleted.
+Any lines that have an equals sign with nothing on the right side of it either need to be edited with your information, commented out, or deleted.
 7. Run `setup.sh` in `<repo-root>/bin`.
 This will add soft links to `bash_profile.sh`, `bashrc.sh`, `nanorc`, `.pythonrc`, `.inputrc`, and `gitconfig` and will backup the old versions of those files to